heisand/NWN/README.md

 Word2vec through the free Python library Gensim can be used to compute word embeddings, which was used in this project.
 Tutorials for using word2vec with genism are found at https://radimrehurek.com/gensim/models/word2vec.html and https://rare-technologies.com/word2vec-tutorial/.
 The input to word2vec is a text corpus, and the word embeddings are produced as output.

-## Scripts
-### Modification
-The following scripts where used to create the modified version of the Norwegian Wordnet:

-`correct_syntax_errors.py`: The original wordnet contained different kinds of xml syntax errors.
-The script corrects these syntax errors throughout the rdf-files.

-`new_hyponymy_relations.py`:  Synsets were removed during the removal of proper nouns and multi word expressions, as well as other synsets which were a part of other types of errors.
-This removed intermediate hypernym relations, and hence also transitive hypernym relations to other ancestors.
-This script then creates transitive hypernym relations for the synsets that are left behind.

-`parse_rdf.py`: To work with the wordnet, this script parses the necessary rdf-files using the Python package RDFLib.

-`remove_errors.py`: Some structural errors according to the structure of a wordnet, as well as some other errors in the rdf-files, occured.
-This script removes these errors from the wordnet.

-`remove_ne+multi.py`: The original wordnet contains a quantity of proper nouns and multi word expressions.
-This script removes the instances of these.

-### Scoring hypernyms for new words

-`score_hypernym.py`: Calculates scores for hypernym candidates of a target word and yields the highest scoring hypernym for each target word.

 ### Running the scripts